 Girl Scout members and volunteers are united by the values in the Girl Scout Promise and Law and their shared commitment to embrace leadership in all forms.
 Each member agrees to follow Girl Scouts safety guidelines and pay annual membership dues of $25.
 Volunteers and adults also have the option to purchase a Lifetime membership.

 The Girl Scout Leadership Experience provides the foundation for all we do.
 It is the core of our program and encompasses everything from our Promise and Law to our badges, activities, and Journeys.
-And at the center of it all are the girls.

 At Girl Scouts, everything centers around the girl: Activities are girl-led, which gives girls the opportunity to take on leadership roles and learn by doing in a cooperative learning environment.
-It’s what makes Girl Scouts truly unique—our program is designed by, with, and for girls.
+It’s what makes Girl Scouts truly unique - our program is designed by, with, and for girls.

 The Girl Scout Leadership Experience has been purposefully designed to include a variety of fun and challenging activities to help girls learn, grow, and thrive.
 And at the base of it all are three keys and three processes.